Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • cardiopsychoneurosis.

-There is a definite connection between the patient's age, time of day and the frequency of occurrence of extrasystoles.
-So, more often the ventricular type is present in persons over 45 years of age.
-Dependence on daily biorhythms is manifested in the registration of extraordinary heart contractions more in the morning hours.
+There is a certain connection between the patient’s age, time of day and the frequency of extrasystoles.
+Thus, more often the ventricular type is present in people over 45 years of age.
+Dependence on circadian biorhythms is manifested in the registration of extraordinary heart contractions, more in the morning hours.

 Ventricular extrasystole threatens the patient’s life.
 Its formation increases the risk of sudden cardiac arrest or ventricular fibrillation.